 Here is when you'd require an encumbrance certificate:

-While purchasing a property – An encumbrance certificate is essential when buying a property as it ensures the authenticity of the owner and states the absence of any pending loans against the property in question
+- While purchasing a property – A certificate of encumbrance on the property is essential when buying a property as it ensures the authenticity of the owner and states the absence of any pending loans against the property in question